 On 4 February 1893, the SS Dicky was deliberately driven ashore at Caloundra during heavy seas, ironically to prevent being wrecked on the rocks at Moffat Beach.
 Four attempts were made to refloat the vessel, but on each occasion it ran aground and was eventually abandoned.

 The shipwreck has long been an attraction for holiday-makers, swimmers, surfers, and photographers, as well as a significant heritage icon.
 Parts of the main portion of the keel and hull remain buried at the beach.
-Dicky Beach is the only recreational beach in the world to be named after a shipwreck.

 More information including 3D videos of the SS Dicky reconstructed, 3D images of excavated wreck pieces and community photos.